 Scientific name: Alcelaphus buselaphus

-Height: 3 – 5 feet at the shoulder
+Height: Up to 5 feet, at the shoulder

 Now on to the Facts!